CNILearn/AzureAppModernization/Whiteboard design session/WDS student guide - App modernization.md

 3. Determine how you will respond to the customer's objections.

-Prepare a 15-minute chalk-talk style presentation to the customer.
+Prepare a 5-minute chalk-talk style presentation to the customer.

 ## Step 3: Present the solution

 **Outcome**

-Present a solution to the target customer audience in a 15-minute chalk-talk format.
+Present a solution to the target customer audience in a 5-minute chalk-talk format.

-Timeframe: 30 minutes

-**Presentation**

-Directions:

-1. Pair with another team.

-2. One group is the Microsoft team, the other is the customer.

-3. The Microsoft team presents their proposed solution to the customer.

-4. The customer makes one of the objections from the list of objections.

-5. The Microsoft team responds to the objection.

-6. The customer team gives feedback to the Microsoft team.

-7. Switch roles and repeat Steps 2-6.

 ##  Wrap-up

-Timeframe: 15 minutes

-Directions: Reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.
+Discuss the proposed solution with the larger group.

 ## Additional references